Alzymologist/Kampela/docs/development/security/kampela_security_formalized.md

 Kampela protects only user secrets, user assets, and user identity.
-This text concerns only the effect of various attacks on user.
+This text deals only with the effects of various attacks on user.
 Attacks are ranged by proximity of the potential attacker to Kampela device.

 Integrity breaches are considered entirely unacceptable.
 Base incentive: High.